luizbgomide/sovereign/index.md

 - The whole GM section.
 The advice and theory can wait, but conversion guides and whatnot are pressing.
 - The bestiary
 - Magic items
-- Most of the tutorial.
-I don't plan on covering every paragraph, but it would be useful to go over skill checks, combat, arts, and spells.
+- Most of the examples.
+I don't plan on covering every situation, but it would be useful to go over skill checks, combat, arts, and spells.

 ### Change Log

+#### 2024-08-09
+- Change the tutorial to examples of play

 #### 2024-08-08
 - Hyperlink System Strain.
 - Change disengage to work on all foes.
 All of the core *WN books work this way, it's just the SRDs that are different.
 - Simplify language around skill levels.
 - Specify that moving triggers a free attack when you leave a foe's threatened range.
-- Specify how diagonal movement works.

 #### 2024-08-06
 - Removed the accursed art 'Snaring Speech'.
 We don't have persuasion checks.